alonitac/VMware25/tutorials/vsphere_ha_clusters.md

 exchanging heartbeats with a datastore, the primary host assumes that the secondary host is in a network partition or is network isolated.
 So, the primary host continues to monitor the host and its virtual machines.

+### :pencil2:

+Designate a separate network adapter for iSCSI.

+### :pencil2:

+How vSphere Detects Isolation

+    The host checks for heartbeat signals from other hosts.
+    If no heartbeats are received, it tries to ping the isolation address (default: the default gateway).
+    If both fail, the host is declared isolated.

+[vmware_storage_target_lun]: https://exit-zero-academy.github.io/DevOpsTheHardWayAssets/img/vmware_storage_target_lun.png